-Table 2 shows the estimates from Equation 1 for both cities overall in column (1) and disaggregated for Delhi and Bangalore in columns (2) and (3), respectively.
-On average, a female profile receives expressions of interest from 6.2% male suitors on the platform.
-However, working or employed female profiles receive 0.9 percentage points fewer responses, i.e., on average they receive interests from 5.3% men.
-This translates into a penalty of 14.5% in terms of interests from male suitors.
-However, the city-wise results in columns (2) and (3) show that this effect is large and significant in Delhi alone, where employed female profiles are 17% less likely to receive a response relative to their peers who are not working.
+Table 2 shows the estimates from Equation 1 for both cities in column (1) and disaggregated for Delhi and Bangalore in columns (2) and (3), respectively.
+Panel (A) shows the results without controlling for suitor characteristics and panel (B) shows the results after controlling for these.23 We find similar results across both panels.
+On average, a not working female profile receives expressions of interest from 7 percent male suitors on the platform.
+However, working or employed female profiles receive 12.8% (=0.009/0.07) lower interests from male suitors (Panel B, column 1).
+However, the city-wise results in columns (2) and (3) show that this effect is large and significant in Delhi alone, where employed female profiles are 15% less likely to receive a response relative to their peers who are not working.
 On the other hand, the effect is negligible and insignificant in Bangalore.
 Thus, working women are indeed less likely to receive expressions of interest on the marriage platform but this effect is not homogeneous - the preference for non-working female partners stems from Delhi in North India, where conservative gender norms are stronger compared to the south.
+Notably, the largest proportion of interests (92%) received by Delhi based fictitious female profiles are from male suitors residing in the north while 67% interests received by Bangalore based female profiles are from male suitors residing in the south.

 Next, we investigate whether the type of occupation - either gender neutral or gender stereotypical (i.e., 'masculine' or 'feminine') - affects the expressions of interest received by female profiles by estimating Equation 2.
-Table 3, column (1) shows that female profiles employed in 'masculine' occupations are 0.2 percentage points or 3.2% less likely to receive an expression of interest compared to those employed in 'feminine' occupations.
-There is no effect or difference in interest received by female profiles employed in neutral vis-a-vis those in 'feminine' occupations.
-Additionally, female profiles which indicate 'not working' receive 0.8 percentage points or 12.9% more responses than women employed in 'feminine' occupations.
+Table 3, Panel (A) shows the results without controlling for suitor characteristics while Panel (B) shows the results after controlling for these.
+Again, we find similar results across both the panels and discuss the one from our preferred specification in Panel B. Column (1) shows that female profiles employed in 'masculine' occupations are 3.3% (= 0.002/0.061) less likely to receive an expression of interest compared to those employed in 'feminine' occupations.
+There is no difference in interest received by female profiles employed in neutral vis-a-vis those in 'feminine' occupations.
+Additionally, female profiles which indicate 'not working' receive 13% (= 0.008/0.061) more responses than women employed in 'feminine' occupations.
 Again, results in columns (2) and (3) for Delhi and Bangalore show that these results are driven predominantly by the female profiles created in Delhi.
-The magnitude of these effects is larger in Delhi where women in 'masculine' occupations and females who are not working receive 5.1% lower and 15.2% greater interest respectively, as compared to women employed in 'feminine' occupations.
+The magnitude of these effects is larger in Delhi where women in 'masculine' occupations and females who are not working receive 5.2% lower and 15.5% greater interest, respectively, as compared to women employed in 'feminine' occupations.
 To benchmark the magnitude of these effects, we compare them to other studies in the literature.
 For instance, Fisman et al. (2006) find that men are 16% less likely to contact women who they rate as being more ambitious than them on an online dating platform in the United States.
-This comes close to the overall penalty faced by working women in our experiment of 14.5%.
+This comes close to the overall penalty faced by working women in our experiment of 12.8%.